ladymarengo/ladymarengo/README.md

 Hi!
 I'm a Hive Helsinki student.
 I am learning C in Hive, coding in Rust and C++ in my free time and also I have some Python experience.

-I have completed two [AdventOfCode](https://github.com/ladymarengo/advent-of-code) years in a row, one with Python and one with Rust.

-Making games in my free time is something I enjoy, here's a couple of them.
-In these I've also made all the art except the backgrounds in Brave Crab and all assets in BioCareerMan2:
+I like to make games in my free time because it's a nice way to learn new things and polish existing skills while having fun.
+During various game jams and other projects I've tried different languages (Rust, C++, C, Javascript) and collaborated with interesting people.
+Also I practiced art skills from my previous education by creating almost all assets.
+Here is a couple of these games:

 - [Crazy Cats](https://github.com/ladymarengo/ludum-dare-50) solo for Ludum Dare 50 in Rust.
 - [Minesweeper](https://github.com/ladymarengo/biocareerman-2) solo classic game implementation in C++ with SDL